noiseprotocol/noise_spec/noise.md

  * **ENCRYPT(k, n, authtext, plainttext), DECRYPT(k, n, authtext,
    ciphertext):** AEAD\_CHACHA20\_POLY1305 from RFC 7539.  `k` is a 32-byte
    key.
-The 96-bit ChaChaPoly nonce is formed by encoding 32 bits of zeros followed by little-endian encoding of `n`.
+The 96-bit nonce is formed by encoding 32 bits of zeros followed by little-endian encoding of `n`.
+(Earlier implementations of ChaCha20 used a 64-bit nonce, in which case `n` can be encoded directly into the ChaCha20 nonce).

  * **KDF(kdf\_key, input):** `HMAC-SHA2-256(kdf_key, input)`.